-5.4.3 Carrying over annual leave
+5.5.3 Taking leave

 We strongly encourage you to take your full holiday entitlement within the holiday year to which it relates, and you should plan to use your annual leave accordingly.
-However, up to 5 days of your holiday entitlement may be carried forward to the following holiday year with the prior written agreement of your Head of Department or line manager.
+However, up to 5 days of your holiday entitlement (pro-rata for part-time staff, as appropriate) may be carried forward to the following holiday year with the prior written agreement of your Head of Department or line manager.
 Where such carry-over is authorised, the days must normally be used within the first three months of the new holiday year.